 Newborn Services Newborn services are covered the same as for any other condition.
-Any Cost Share for newborn services is separate from that of the mother.
-Hospital - Inpatient: Member pays \$100 Copayment per admission Hospital - Outpatient: Member pays \$50 Preventive services for newborns are covered under Copayment Preventive Services.
-Outpatient Services: Member pays \$20 Copayment See Section VI.A.3. for information about temporary coverage for newborns.
+Any Cost Share for newborn services is separate Hospital - Inpatient: Member pays \$100 Copayment per admission

 Nutritional Counseling Nutritional counseling.
 Member pays \$20 Copayment Services related to a healthy diet to prevent obesity are covered as Preventive Services.
+Exclusions: Nutritional supplements: weight control self-help programs or memberships, such as Weight Watchers.

-Exclusions: Nutritional supplements; weight control self-help programs or memberships, such as Weight Watchers, Jenny Craig, or other such programs; pre and post bariatric surgery nutritional counseling
+Exclusions: Nutritional supplements; weight control self-help programs or memberships, such as Weight Watchers, Jenny Craig, or other such programs